Acoustic neuroma ear exam at Mayo Clinic

 Surgical removal of the tumor by an experienced neurosurgeon is one of many acoustic neuroma treatment options at Mayo Clinic.

-Surgery for an acoustic neuroma is performed under general anesthesia and involves removing the tumor through the inner ear or through a window in your skull.
+Surgery for an acoustic neuroma is performed under general anesthesia.
+Surgery involves removing the tumor through the inner ear or through a window in your skull.

 Complications may include: